healingdrawing/task-localhost/extra.md

 The `status code 400` testing command: `curl -X GET -H "Content-Length: 1" -H "Content-Type: application/x-www-form-urlencoded" --data-raw $'hello world' http://127.0.0.2:8088/`.

 Shows the `400.html` page content.
-The reason is the data of the data of the body is bigger then the `Content-Length` header value.
+The reason is the body data is bigger then the `Content-Length` header value.
 This is a simulation of the `GET` request with the body(which is not common practice).

 The `status code 403` has [custom implementation](#status-code-403).